Markovian Persuasion with Stochastic Revelations: The model

-A second key assumption of our model is that the receiver's decision at any time period $n$ in both $\G_{\lm}^x(p)$ and $\G_{\lm}(p)$ depends only on hers current posterior, $p_n$.
-Such an assumption is realistic in cases where the receiver maximizes her expected payoff based on her current belief.
-It is a natural assumption in several scenarios.
-The first is when a sequence of transitory short-lived receivers (e.g., Jackson and Kalai \cite{Jackson Kalai}) are involved in a recurring game, where a stage game is played sequentially by different players having social memory of the information provided (as is often the case in online markets).
-The second scenario is when at any stage a particular receiver is chosen from a large population of anonymous receivers, and the sender is a political party or a media outlet trying to persuade the general public.
+From a modeling standpoint, the receiver's strategic behavior discussed above may fit several instances.
+First, if we think of the receiver as a sequence of transitory short-lived receivers (e.g., Jackson and Kalai \cite{Jackson Kalai}) playing sequentially in a recurring game and having social memory of the information provided (as is often the case in online markets), then our assumption corresponds to the case where each receiver acts myopically in his turn.
+Another instance is where our single receiver embodies a scenario where, at each stage, a particular receiver is chosen from a large population of anonymous receivers.
+Such an instance fits a model of a political party or a media outlet (the sender) trying to persuade the general public.

-Denote by $\theta : \Delta(K)\to B$ the strategy of the receiver, that is, the mapping that associates an action to any belief.
-As in previous related models, we assume that the decision policy of the receiver is known to the sender.
-The last assumption of our model is that the function $u: \Delta(K) \to \R$ defined by $u(q)= \sum_{\l \in K} q^{\l} v(\l,\theta(q))$ is continuous and non-negative.
-To summarize, our assumptions imply that the signaling strategies of the sender determine his payoff at any time period $n$.
-Thus, the total expected payoff to the sender in $\G_{\lm}^x(p)$ under the signaling strategy $\s \in \S$ can be written as